62 of the best options for Paleo AIP Breakfasts. These are grain free, dairy free,…

 - Meal Plan.
 Take a few minutes before grocery shopping to think about what all you want to cook for the week.

 - Make your kitchen work for you.
 Put your gadgets to good use.
-This is when your food processor, instapot and slow cooker pay off.
-If you need to get your hands on one of these, might I suggest: (affiliate links)
+This is when your food processor, instant pot and slow cookerpay off. (affiliate links)

 - Blueberry Bacon Breakfast Burgers – I like to make a double batch and keep 10 burgers in the fridge and freeze the rest (packed 2 to a bag or stacked in a container with layers of wax paper).
 They thaw well in the fridge over night and can be heated on the stove or in the microwave and in a pinch can be microwaved from frozen for a quick breakfast on the go.

 - Breakfast Soup – This soup freezes well as is.
 Plus a TIP – you can freeze soup in wide mouth mason jars, just make sure you leave an inch at the top for expansion and don’t put the lid on until it is frozen solid.

 - Cinnamon Coconut Crisp Cereal – Thought cereals were a thing of the past?
 Here’s a recipe you can whip up this weekend and have cereal for breakfast next week.

 - Fennel & Herbs d’Provence Sausage – these freeze well cooked and you can take a few out and heat up as needed

 - Perfect Breakfast Sausage – Double or triple the recipe, form patties, and freeze with wax paper between each one.